LF3551/yandex-serverless-aiogram-bot/README.md

 # yandex-serverless-aiogram-bot
-Simple echo Telegram bot example on aiogram framework using Yandex Cloud with Webhook
+Simple Telegram bot example on aiogram framework using Yandex Cloud with Webhook

 ## Steps